mklabs/h5bp-build-script-tags/readme.md

 ## Example

-This repo is maily an example.
+This repo is mainly an example.

 *Note: Plugins are hot.
 They really help in extending the build script functionnality.
 Just a matter of creating/deleting files in tasks/.*